Cait O'Riordan: Career

-In 1982, she was invited by MacGowan to join his newly forming band Pogue Mahone as the bass guitarist.
+In 1982, O'Riordan was invited by MacGowan to join his newly forming band Pogue Mahone as the bass guitarist.
 She owned a bass but had not played it until the invitation.
 She appeared on the group's first two albums, Red Roses for Me and Rum Sodomy & the Lash, the EP Poguetry in Motion, and several early singles, before leaving in 1986.
 Besides playing bass, she provided vocals for "I'm a Man You Don't Meet Every Day" on Rum Sodomy & the Lash, and for "Haunted" on the soundtrack to Alex Cox's film Sid and Nancy.
 The Pogues' most commercially successful song, "Fairytale of New York" from If I Should Fall from Grace with God, was written as a duet for O'Riordan and MacGowan, but the band eventually recorded it with Kirsty MacColl singing the female part.
 O'Riordan and Costello are mentioned in the lyrics to "Fiesta" from If I Should Fall from Grace with God.

 In 1983, she became the singer in Darryl Hunt's jazz band Pride of the Cross.
 Hunt was familiar to her as a roadie for the Pogues.
 During her time with Pride of the Cross, she sang lead on their only single, "Tommy's Blue Valentine".

 O'Riordan acted in the 1987 Alex Cox film, Straight to Hell, as the singing dancehall girl Slim McMahon, and also in the 1988 Frank Deasy film, The Courier.